ChuckBV/ms22-attraction-and-trap-suppression/README.md

 GlMM w nb, initially factorial then separate 1-way ANOVAs for 1- and 2-component dispensers (for period 1)

+***script03a_y16_plot_variability_per1.R***

+Re-examines Period 1 using an OLS 2-way ANOVA with rep as a fixed factor, to get a P value for differences among replicate blocks.
+Also plots plot sum of moths by dispenser densities as point and line plots with separate data points for each rep.

 ***script04_y16_trap_suppression_per3_stats.R***

 Mean trap capture by dispenser density plotted separately for period 3